danwahl/danwahl.github.io/_pages/st-peter.md

 ## Part Three: The Lab

 The facility was in the desert, two hours from the nearest airport, surrounded by nothing but scrub and sky.
-A car was waiting for me when I landed—a black sedan with tinted windows and a driver who didn't speak.
+A car was waiting for me when I landed: a black sedan with tinted windows and a driver who didn't speak.
 We drove through empty country as the sun climbed, and I watched the landscape blur past and wondered what I was doing there.

 I'd imagined something imposing.
 A fortress of glass and steel, the kind of architectural statement that billionaires use to announce their importance.
 What I found instead was a low cluster of buildings that seemed to grow out of the desert floor, unassuming, almost camouflaged.
 If you didn't know to look for it, you might drive right past.

 Peter was waiting at the entrance.
-He looked older than his photographs—weathered, somehow, in a way that had nothing to do with sun exposure.
+He looked older than his photographs, weathered in a way that had nothing to do with sun exposure.
 But his eyes were the same.
 That intensity I remembered from the classroom, and from the hearings, the sense that he was looking at something beyond you, through you, toward a point on the horizon only he could see.

 "Thank you for coming," he said, simple and direct.